Editor’s Note: This post has been updated with new best practices, links, and content.

 Here’s what happened when local area codes were listed in lieu of 800 numbers according to an Engine Ready test:

-So, address your visitors using their own states, cities and local area codes.
+So as one of your landing page best practices, address your visitors with language that includes their own states, cities and local area codes.
 Better yet, address them using their own name (once you have this captured, of course).

 You can do this by inserting dynamic text replacement (DTR) into your landing pages in a variety of spots – your headline, sub-header, CTA copy, description copy, keywords, titles… it goes on.